 Meat products that were exposed to a warehouse fire were collected and examined to identify contaminants present in the samples. an extraction method using supercritical carbon dioxide at 100 atm and 60°C was developed to analyze and characterize volatile and semi-volatile compounds from the samples. the major volatile compounds were lipid oxidation products, such as hexanal and nonanal.
 Volatiles concentrations from fire-exposed meat products were compared to control samples to determine compositional differences.
 Aromatic and polycyclic aromatic hydrocarbons were identified, and naphthalene was measured in suspected fire-damaged meat products.
 Direct supercritical extraction from the meat samples proved to be a rapid and reproducible method to assess contamination in commercial meat products.

-J. M. Snyder et al., "Determination of Volatile and Semivolatile Contaminants in Meat by Supercritical Fluid Extraction/gas Chromatography/mass Spectrometry," Journal of the Science of Food and Agriculture, vol. 72, no. 1, pp. 25-30, Wiley-Blackwell, Sep 1996.
+J. M. Snyder et al., "Determination of Volatile and Semivolatile Contaminants in Meat by Supercritical Fluid Extraction/Gas Chromatography/Mass Spectrometry," Journal of the Science of Food and Agriculture, vol. 72, no. 1, pp. 25-30, Wiley-Blackwell, Sep 1996.

 Article - Journal